 What Is Homeopathic Medicine?

-Mainstream scientists and doctors were quick to denounce homeopathy for being ineffective pseudoscience, but many homeopathic patients experienced more positive results than patients undergoing traditional treatment at the time.
+In the growing clash of homeopathy vs western medicine, mainstream scientists and doctors were quick to denounce homeopathy as ineffective pseudoscience, but many homeopathic patients experienced more positive results than patients undergoing traditional treatment at the time.
 Because many common treatments, such as bloodletting, in the 19th century were detrimental to patient health, homeopathic remedies typically didn’t cause further harm, even if they weren’t actually effective.

 The creation and prescription of homeopathic remedies operate under three main principles: